‘The Young And The Restless’ Recap For Wednesday, September 12: Nick Confesses To Impersonating J.T.

 — Young and Restless (@YandR_CBS) September 12, 2018

 At Jabot, Billy (Jason Thompson) gave Phyllis (Gina Tognoni) a piece of jewelry to thank her for being his lucky charge and accepting his betting.
 They closed the blinds and did the deed.
-After, talk turned to Summer (Hunter King), but Billy had no sympathy for Phyllis’s daughter.
+After, talk turned to Summer (Hunter King), but Billy had no sympathy for Phyllis’ daughter.
 Phyllis wanted Summer to know that she still supported her despite her bad behavior.
 Billy got a call, and he ended up placing $5,000 on a horse, and Phyllis didn’t look thrilled.
 Later, when he lost, she became even more concerned.

 As for Summer, she woke up to an empty bed, and when she texted Kyle (Michael Mealor), he blew her off with the excuse of being busy.
 At Crimson Lights, Summer gave Tessa (Cait Fairbanks) a tough time over the lousy coffee, and then they talk.
 Tessa gave Summer the advice to drop the “b***h on wheels” routine, but it’s unclear if Summer would ever take such advice.